Sherwaine/Project-EDA-Webscraper-for-E-commerce/README.md

 # How to run the app

-You can open it with any IDE program.
+You can open it with any IDE program but it is highly advice to use VS Code.